ma-c-kik/mac-text-editor-react/README.md

+# text-editor-react

+A text editor for react with parser to save content to database and render using provided function.
+The package provides options for bold, italics, underline, add link, justify content, undo, redo and 6 headings.

+All the buttons and textfield are fully customizable with minimal styles preapplied to get you started.

+The buttons can be removed as per user needs.

-## Installation
+## Installation and Setup

+* Install text-editor-react
 ```bash
 npm install text-editor-react
 ```

-Include fontawesome cdn in your html for icons to work [https://fontawesome.com/](https://fontawesome.com/)
+* Include fontawesome cdn in your html for icons to work [https://fontawesome.com/](https://fontawesome.com/)

 ## Usage